arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 ### Running the Dockerized Setup

-With all files in place, you are now ready to build and launch your dockerized ROS2 turtlesim application.
+With all files in place, you are now ready to build and launch your dockerized ROS 2 turtlesim application.
 The Docker Compose command handles the build and deployment process:

 ```bash
 docker compose up --build